 Eventually, I gave up on speaking and began to point at objects while making various sounds.
 During recess, I would ask every student in my class if they wanted to play with me.
 “Eh, eh,” I would say to grab their attention, “play cars?”
-As I stood there waiting for their response, they would just look at me dumbfounded, wonderstruck by my caveman behavior.
+As I stood there waiting for their response, they would just look at me dumbfounded and wonderstruck by my caveman behavior.

 So together, we sat down with Mrs. Williams and created a home lesson plan to help with the improvement of my speech.
 It consisted of reading many books out loud and having my family correct me whenever they heard me struggling.
 Every weekend, my mother would take me to the library to check out dozens of books, and every night I would read one-by-one, over-and-over again, while my brother and sister taught me unfamiliar words and phrases.
-Getting through this steep uphill battle was a family effort.
+Getting through the steep uphill battle was a family effort.
 As weeks passed by, I was pronouncing a lot more words correctly and speaking much clearer.

 With my head still down, and as if hours have passed by, Mrs. Williams finally tapped me on my shoulder.
 “Gerome,” and before Mrs. Williams could even begin, I burst into tears.
 I just couldn’t handle the attention.
 I felt like I was backed into a corner, with nowhere to go.